RockefellerArchiveCenter/processing-manual/processing.md

 Classified material contains content pertinent to United States national security.
 Irrespective of its form, nature, or medium of transmission, such classified information requires protection against destruction, disclosure, loss, theft, or access by unauthorized persons, pursuant to all applicable laws and regulations.

 The RAC maintains U.S. government classified material that originated from a number of its collections, including the Nelson A. Rockefeller papers, the Rockefeller University archives, and the Warren Weaver papers.
-The RAC does not currently maintain any classified digital or born-digital records.
+The RAC does not currently maintain any classified digitized or born-digital records.

 **1. Identifying Classified Materials**